 Skin lightening agents may include:

 Hydroquinone is an effective skin lightening agent.
-It is no longer available in some parts of the world because of the damaging affects of longterm use.
+It is no longer available in some parts of the world because of the damaging effects of long-term use.
 The recommended concentration over the counter is 2%, but up to 4% is available from a dermatologist in some countries.
 It should be used daily for no more than 6 months.

-Exogenous ochronosis is the main risk of continued use.
+Exogenous ochronosis is the main risk of continued use of hydroquinone.
 This results in an irregular blue-black staining affecting sun-exposed skin and nails.
 It is due to deep deposition of the same pigment that occurs in alkaptonuria (endogenous ochronosis).
 Exogenous ochronosis may also occur from phenol, quinine or resorcinol.

 In some subjects, excessive use of hydroquinone in combination with certain foods in the diet (fish, eggs, offal, beans) can result in an unpleasant fish odour in the body secretions such as sweat and urine (trimethylaminuria).

 Hydroquinone is sometimes given another name, such as:

 Monobenzyl ether of hydroquinone is a strong derivative of hydroquinone that almost always causes nearly irreversible complete depigmentation of the skin (white patches).

 Tretinoin is the main topical retinoid that has been used in skin lightening products.
 It thins the skin, increasing the penetration of other agents. as well as having a direct effect in reducing melanisation.
 It is a prescription medication because of potential risk in pregnancy.
 It can be quite irritating and may cause contact irritant dermatitis.